Dead Pixel Test

 Launch the fullscreen test

-Click 'Start Fullscreen Test' or select a specific colour to begin.
-Your screen will fill with a solid colour.
+Click 'Start Fullscreen Test' or select a specific color to begin.
+Your screen fills with a solid color and your browser enters fullscreen mode.

 Click anywhere or press any key to cycle through black, white, red, green, blue, and grey.
-Look carefully for pixels that do not match the background.
+Look carefully across the entire screen for any pixel that doesn't match the background.

 Identify pixel issues

-A dead pixel stays black on every colour.
-A stuck pixel shows the same colour regardless of the background.
-Note the location of any defective pixels.
+A dead pixel stays black on every color — it appears as a tiny permanent dark dot.
+A stuck pixel shows the same color regardless of background.
+Note the position of any defective pixels.

 Run the stuck pixel fixer

-If you find a stuck pixel, exit the colour test and activate the Stuck Pixel Fixer.
+If you find a stuck pixel, exit the color test and activate the Stuck Pixel Fixer.
 Position it over the affected area and run it for five to ten minutes to attempt recovery.

 What is a dead pixel?